vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. Review the **Main** method.

-    As in earlier labs, the **Main** method is used to establish a connection to your IoT hub.
+   The **Main** method is used to establish a connection to your IoT hub.
 You may have noticed that it will be used to integrate the device twin property changes, and in this case, you will also be integrating a direct method.

 1. Take a brief look at the **SendDeviceToCloudMessagesAsync** method.